bymattlee/bymattlee-wp-starter-theme/README.md

 * SCSS files are located in `assets/src/scss`
 * `main.scss` in `assets/src/scss` serves as the base that includes the other dependent SASS files
 * `main.scss` gets compiled to `assets/dist/css/main.min.css`
+* All vendor CSS are managed by Bower in `assets/src/vendors` and are compiled to `main.min.css`
 * `.stylelintrc` contains the settings for Stylelint

 ##### Scripts
 * Includes a custom Modernizr build (based on references in the .scss and .js files), linting (ESLint), concatenation, minification and sourcemap creation
-* JS files are located in the `assets/src/js` directory will be bundled into `assets/dist/js/main.min.js` when built
+* JS files located in the `assets/src/js` directory will be bundled into `assets/dist/js/main.min.js` when built
 * `main.js` in `assets/src/js` serves as the main JS file that runs all modules
-* All vendor libraries should be placed in `assets/src/js/vendors` so they can be bundled in `main.min.js`
 * All modules should be placed in `assets/src/js/modules` so they can be bundled in `main.min.js`
-* `svgxuse.js` serves as the polyfill for SVG icons in IE browsers
+* All vendor JS are managed by Bower in `assets/src/vendors` and are bundled in `main.min.js`

 ##### Images
 * Place all unoptimized images in the `assets/src/images` directory